 - 2.1 The standard work shifts and work week consist of the first 8 hours on the first shift, the first 8 hours on the second shift and the first 5 hours on the third shift, Monday through Friday.
 Work outside the standard work shifts on Monday through Friday and all work on Saturdays, Sundays, and Agreement Holidays is overtime work. - 2.11 Employees shall go to midshift meals as directed by the employer.
-Except as provided in Section 2.12, when Walking Bosses/Foremen are directed to work through the meal period supervising workers or gangs, they shall receive payment for the meal hour at the overtime rate of 1.5 times the straight time rate. - 2.12 When so ordered, Walking Bosses/Foremen shall work 6 hours, exclusive of extended time hours, without a midshift meal on all vessels.
-Walking Bosses/Foremen will then be released with payment for the full shift in accordance with Section 3.11. - 2.2 The first shift, second shift and third shift, including extensions or exceptions thereto, shall be the same for Walking Bosses/Foremen as for the longshore workers they supervise. - 2.3 Work and payment of extended time.
-Walking Bosses/ Foremen shall work and/or be paid 2 hours extended time on each day shift, second shift and third shift.
+Except as provided in Section 2.12, when Walking Bosses/Foremen are directed to work through the meal period supervising workers or gangs, they shall receive payment for the meal hour at the overtime rate of 1.5 times the straight time rate. - 2.111 Walking Bosses/Foremen are entitled to take a relief period, at their own discretion and at the best possible time, around the mid-point of each four (4) hour work period, having due regard for the continuity and nature of the work.
+When operational needs prevent such relief periods, relief Walking Boss/Foreman may be provided. - 2.12 When so ordered, Walking Bosses/Foremen shall work 6 hours, exclusive of extended time hours, without a midshift meal on all vessels.
+Walking Bosses/Foremen will then be released with payment for the full shift in accordance with Section 3.11. - 2.2 The first shift, second shift and third shift, including extensions or exceptions thereto, shall be the same for Walking Bosses/Foremen as for the longshore workers they supervise.